AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 \note
-  Character array traits for types of the \https{QT Class Library,www.qt.io} is optional and available with the inclusion of header file \c alib/compatibility/chararray_qt.hpp.<br>
+  Character array traits for types of the \https{QT Class Library,www.qt.io} is optional and available with the inclusion of header-file \c alib/compatibility/chararray_qt.hpp.<br>
   The rationale for choosing these traits definitions are similar to those discussed in the previous chapters and therefore not repeated here.

-The following character array type traits are made for string and character array types of the \https{QT Class Library,www.qt.io}:
+The following character array type-traits are made for string and character array types of the \https{QT Class Library,www.qt.io}:

 |Type             |  Character Arrays                               | Zero-Terminated C. Arrays